Skip to main content

 @source_name = @table_name,

-@role_name = NULL
+@role_name = NULL;

-print('[ERROR] ' + @table_name)
+PRINT('[ERROR] ' + @table_name);

--- Replace TAPDATA with your database name
+-- Replace TAPDATA with the actual database name

--- Replace INSURANCE with your schema name
+-- Replace INSURANCE with the actual schema name

 USE TAPDATA